flybywiresim/docs/docs/fbw-a32nx/support/exp.md

     {--

-    Do not expect support or immediate solutions for your issues.
+    Support or immediate solutions for your issues is **not guranteed**.
 We will collect all issues to fix and improve features in testing continuously.

     --}